School of Computing and Informatics

 Dr. Mwai Josphat Karani

-Thomas Njoroge
+Dr. Thomas Njoroge

 • Dr. Harriet Loice Tsinale is a seasoned Kenyan academic, researcher, and academic leader with over ten years of experience in university teaching, research, curriculum development, academic administration, and quality assurance in Computer Science and Information Technology.